 Recommended Entry Courses

 Chairs of departments and programs provide the information below to help first-year students select appropriate entry-level courses.
 Some of you may be thinking about majoring in these subjects.
 Others may want to explore an area of interest or take a course that fulfills a General Education requirement.
 Whatever your direction, the Bates College faculty advises you to explore new areas.
-The faculty also recommends that each first-year student register for a First-Year Seminar.
-See the list at http://www.bates.edu/orientation/fys/.
+The faculty also recommends that each first-year student register for a First-Year Seminar.Registration Overview & Academic Advising

 Art and Visual Culture:

-Prospective Biological Chemistry Majors should take Chemistry 107 (A or B) in the fall and both Chemistry 108 (A or B) and Biology 190 in the winter semester of their first year; it is not necessary to take a Biology class in the first semester.
-Students should also take Math 105 and 106 (unless a student places out of Math 105 per the recommendation of the Math department).
+Biochemistry is a major track offered within the Department of Chemistry and Biochemistry.
+Prospective Biochemistry Majors should take Chemistry 107A in the fall and both Chemistry 108A and Biology in the winter semester of their first year.
+It should be noted that Chemistry 107A is only offered in the fall semester.
+It is not necessary to take a Biology class in the first semester.
+Students should also take Math 105 and 106 during the first year (unless a student places out of Math 105 per the recommendation of the Math department).
 Students with AP or IB credit should check the policies of the appropriate department to determine course placement; Chemistry 217 is not open to first-year students.
-Please contact the Program Chair Paula Schlax (firstname.lastname@example.org) with any questions.
+Please contact the Department Chair, Matt Cote (mcote@Bates.edu) with any questions.

-Students considering a major in Biology should take Chemistry 107 (A or B) in the fall of the first year, and Chemistry 108 (A or B) and Bio 190 in the winter of the first year.
+Students considering a major in Biology should also take Chemistry 107 in the fall of the first year, and Chemistry 108 in the winter of the first year.
 Completing these requirements during the first year is important for staying on track in the Biology major.
 It allows students to complete the remainder of the Biology ‘core’ courses during the second year, makes it more feasible to spend a junior semester abroad, and allows greater flexibility in choosing courses in the advanced Biology curriculum.

-In addition to taking the required Biology 190 in the first year, the first year student may wish to take one additional 100-level Biology course during the first year.
-Such an additional 100-level Biology course is optional (not required), and may count toward the major requirement of 10 courses.
+In addition to taking the required Biology 195 in the first year, first year students may wish to take one additional 100-level Biology course during the first year.
+Such an additional 100-level Biology course is optional (not required for the major), but it can count as an elective course toward the major requirements.
 Because these 100-level topical courses allow students to explore Biology’s diverse curriculum, many seats in these courses are reserved for first year students.
 Take note and take advantage because this means that it can be difficult to enroll in these courses after the first year!

-It is recommended that students considering a major in Chemistry take Chemistry 107 (A or B), Chemistry 108 (A or B) and Calculus during the first year.
-Chemistry 107A/B is only offered in the fall semester.
+Chemistry is a major track offered within the Department of Chemistry and Biochemistry.
+It is recommended that during their first year students considering a major in Chemistry take Chemistry 107A, Chemistry 108A, Math 105, and Math 106 (unless a student places out of Math 105 per the recommendation of the Math department).
+It should be noted that Chemistry 107A is only offered in the fall semester.
 We generally recommend that most students with AP or IB credit take Chemistry 107 and use their credit toward Chemistry 108.
-Those students with AP or IB credit who feel extremely prepared in chemistry are encouraged to take Chemistry 215 instead of Chemistry 107 in the fall.
+Those students with AP or IB credit who feel extremely prepared in chemistry may take Chemistry 215 instead of Chemistry 107 in the fall.
 Chemistry 217 is not open to first year students.
-Any questions, please email the Department Chair, Jennifer Koviach-Côté (email@example.com).
+Please contact the Department Chair, Matt Cote (mcote@Bates.edu) with any questions.